Two-particle scattering on general graphs: Applications

 Let us rephrase these steps for two-particle scattering.
 Consider a single particle undergoing scattering on the graph with the presence of a second particle in some bound state.
 The probability of the first particle scattering from rail $n$ to rail $m$ is:

-where $\ket{\psi(E^n);\chi}$ is thought of as the first particle with energy peaked around $E$ incoming at rail $n$ and the other particle in the bound state $\ket{\chi}$, and $\mathbb{P}_{(2)}^{m}$ is the projector that measures if the first particle is found travelling in rail $m$ at $t\rightarrow\infty$, ignoring the state of the other particle.
-For distinguishable particles, the projector reads
+where $\ket{\psi(E^n);\chi}$ is thought of as the first particle with energy peaked around $E$ incoming at rail $n$ and the other particle in the bound state $\ket{\chi}$, and $\mathbb{P}_{(2)}^{m}$ is the projector that measures if the first particle is found traveling in rail $m$ at $t\rightarrow\infty$, ignoring the state of the other particle.
+For distinguishable particles, the projector reads\footnote{For bosons, we just need to restrict the integral to $\mathcal{E}<\mathcal{E'}$ if $m'=m$, to avoid double counting.}

+where we split the projector further into terms of the type $\mathbb{P}^{m}_{a}$, where $a$ is either the bound state the second particle is found, or the rail it scatters into.